Feature Averaging: An Implicit Bias of Gradient Descent Leading to Non-Robustness in Neural Networks: Connections of Our Results with Other Explanations of Adversarial Examples

-(2) {\bf Non-robust Features:} Another appealing point of view was developed in \cite{ilyas2019adversarial}, which proposed that adversarial examples are related to the presence of non-robust features.
+(2) {\bf Non-Robust Features:} Another appealing point of view was developed in \citet{ilyas2019adversarial}, which proposed that adversarial examples are related to the presence of non-robust features.
+Here, a feature refers to an individual measurable property or characteristic of the data used by the model to make predictions.
+Robust features refer to those that are not easily disturbed or affected by variations or noise in the data, allowing the model to maintain stable performance.
+Non-robust features, on the other hand, are features derived from patterns in the data distribution that are highly predictive but fragile, making them often incomprehensible to humans.
 They showed empirically that neural networks learn both robust and non-robust features that are useful to classify clean images.
-In image classification tasks, \cite{ilyas2019adversarial} visualized both robust and nonrobust features.
-While robust features are more perceptually meaningful for human, nonrobust features resemble noise and artifacts.
-Interestingly, they showed that nonrobust feature can be leveraged to construct adverserial examples for DNN.
+In image classification tasks, \citet{ilyas2019adversarial}, \citet{engstrom2019a}, \citet{tsilivis2022can} and \citet{li2024adversarial} visualized both robust and non-robust features.
+While robust features are more perceptually meaningful for human, non-robust features resemble noise and artifacts.
+Interestingly, they showed that non-robust feature can be leveraged to construct adverserial examples for DNN.
 Our paper presents a theoretical setting in which neural networks provably learn non-robust features (due to feature averaging), despite the existence of more robust features.
-Moreover, we prove that the learnt non-robust feature ($\vmupos$ or $\vmuneg$) can be utilized to attack the feature-averaging network.
+Moreover, we prove that the learned non-robust feature ($\vmupos$ or $\vmuneg$) can be utilized to attack the feature-averaging network.

-(3) {\bf Relation to the Lower Bound Examples in \citet{li2022robust}:} From the perspective of expressivity, \cite{li2022robust} constructed a lower bound example (see an illustration in Figure \ref{fig:example}), for which there is non-robust linear classifier, but the set of robust solutions requires a hypothesis class of a much larger (in fact exponentially large) VC-dimension.
+(3) {\bf Relation to the Lower Bound Examples in \citet{li2022robust}:} From the perspective of expressivity, \citet{li2022robust} constructed a lower bound example (see an illustration in Figure \ref{fig:example}), for which there is non-robust linear classifier, but the set of robust solutions requires a hypothesis class of a much larger (in fact exponentially large) VC-dimension.
 This partially explains why neural networks are non-robust (unless they are exponentially large).
-The construction of our data distribution (as well as that in \citet{vardi2022gradient,frei2024double}) echos the essence of this lower bound example in spirit, and our results can be seen as an explanation from the perspective of optimization.
+The construction of our data distribution (as well as that in \citep{vardi2022gradient,frei2024double}) {echoes} the essence of this lower bound example in spirit, and our results can be seen as an explanation from the perspective of optimization.